shrujanus/so-101-ros2/CONTRIBUTING.md

 If you add new functionality, include or update unit tests where possible.

-### Security

-If you discover a security vulnerability, please do not open a public issue.
-Instead contact the maintainers privately or follow any `SECURITY.md` guidance if present.

 ### Licensing and copyright

 By contributing, you agree that your contributions will be licensed under this repository's license (see `LICENSE`).
 When in doubt, keep changes minimal and discuss large contributions in an issue first.

 ### Thank you

 Thanks for helping make this project better!
-We appreciate every contribution — large or small.
+We appreciate every contribution :) large or small.

----

-If you'd like, we can also add issue and PR templates, a `CODE_OF_CONDUCT.md`, and a `SECURITY.md` to improve contributor experience — suggest which and I can add them next.